-6 Under the Proposed Arrangement, if a Policyholder's premium payment is less than the \$100 premium credit, the Medigap Plans would apply the amount of credit needed to reduce the premium payment due to zero, and the remaining balance would be applied to the Policyholder's next premium payment.
+6 Under the Arrangement, if a Policyholder's premium payment is less than the \$100 premium credit, the Medigap Plan applies the amount of credit needed to reduce the premium payment due to zero, and the remaining balance is applied to the Policyholder's next premium payment.

-7 In the limited circumstances where a Policyholder has no future premium payment, e.g., the Policyholder cancels their policy, the applicable Medigap Plan would issue a check for the remaining balance of the premium credit to the Policyholder.
+7 In the limited circumstances where a Policyholder has no future premium payment, e.g., the Policyholder cancels their policy, the Medigap Plan issues a check for the remaining balance of the premium credit to the Policyholder.